Robbie Coburn: Career

-Coburn’s first published poem appeared in anarchist poet Pi O's literary journal Unusual Work when he was 17 years old.
-His poems have appeared in Poetry, Hobart, Meanjin, Island, Westerly, Quadrant, and elsewhere.
+Coburn’s first published poem appeared in poet Pi O's literary journal Unusual Work when he was 17 years old.
+His poems have appeared in Poetry, Poetry Salzburg Review, Hobart, Meanjin, Island, Westerly and elsewhere.
 His poems have also been included in many anthologies.
+He is the author of several poetry collections, as well as a number of chapbooks and zines.